dmbarbour/glas/docs/GlasApps.md

 I'm not certain this vision is practical.
 But it would at least make an interesting sandbox for exploring Glas.

-## Interprocess Communications

-Take a step back: instead of one application, assume we have tens of applications.

 ## Dynamic Scheduling

 A system can track conflicts between repeating transactions.
 If two transactions frequently conflict, they can be heuristically scheduled to run at different times.
 Even when transactions do conflict, fairness can be guaranteed based on tracking conflict history.